Hotel Monteleone: History

 Antonio Monteleone arrived in New Orleans from Sicily around the year 1880.
 A cobbler by trade, Monteleone set up shop on Royal Street, then a center of commerce and banking.

 In 1886, Monteleone purchased a small hotel on the corner of Royal and Iberville streets.
 When the nearby Commercial Hotel became available for purchase, Monteleone took the opportunity to expand.

 Since then, Hotel Monteleone has experienced five major expansions.
 Thirty rooms were added in 1903.
 Then, in 1908, 300 more rooms were added and the hotel's name was changed from the Commercial Hotel to Hotel Monteleone.
 In 1913, Antonio Monteleone died, and the business passed to his son Frank, who in 1928 added 200 more rooms, a year before the stock market crash that presaged the Great Depression.

 One of the few family-owned hotels in the nation to survive the Depression, Hotel Monteleone remained unchanged until the fourth expansion in 1954.
 That year the original building was demolished, and the foundation was laid for a new building that would include guest facilities, ballrooms, dining rooms, and cocktail lounges.
 Frank Monteleone died in 1958 and was succeeded by his son, Bill.
 In 1964, the fifth and final major expansion saw the addition of more floors, more guest rooms, and a Sky Terrace with swimming pools and cocktail lounges.
+The hotel was well known as hosting the election campaign headquarters of Governor Edwin Edwards over his five campaigns from 1972 to 1991.

 In 2011 Bill died and his son William Jr. took over.
 It remains one of the few long-standing, family-owned hotels in the nation.